joachimprinzbach/argonaut/README.md

 > "Argonauts" literally means "Argo sailors".

 ## Run argonaut
-Provide the following environment variables:
+You need to provide the following environment variables:

 * `GIT_KIND` - Currentl only "github" is supported
 * `GIT_TOKEN` - the token to access the git server's api and to perform git operations